-Transition Point II: Admission to Clinical Practice (Practicum- CESP 946)
+Transition Point II: Admission to Clinical Practice (Fieldwork- ISLE 945)

-Prior to enrolling in CESP 946: Practicum in School Psychology, candidates must complete most/all the courses on their Plans of Study.
-A minimum grade of B- is required for the following core courses: CESP 821, CESP 824, CESP 854, CESP 855, CESP 858, CESP 859, CESP 914, CLES 861, CESP 803, CLES 715 and CESP 853, which demonstrates minimum competency to prepare for practicum.
-One course may be taken concurrent with the practicum, the course must be approved by the student's advisor.
-Most likely, unless otherwise approved, only electives should be taken concurrently with practicum.
+Prior to enrolling in ISLE 945: Practicum in School Psychology, candidates must complete most/all the courses on their Plans of Study.
+A minimum grade of B- is required for the following core courses: CESP 821, CESP 824, CESP 854, CESP 855, CESP 858, CESP 859, CESP 914, CLES 861, CESP 803, CLES 715 and CESP 853, which demonstrates minimum competency to prepare for fieldwork.
+Two courses may be taken concurrent with the fieldwork, the course must be approved by the student's advisor.